digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`:
       An implementation of an ``Observation`` that explicitly stores time-dependent numerical values on the ledger.
-It can be used to e.g. store equity or rate fixings
+It can be used to, e.g., store equity or rate fixings
     - :ref:`HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`:
       Holiday calendar of an entity (typically an exchange or a currency)
     - :ref:`DateClock <module-daml-finance-data-time-dateclock-65212>`: